mongodb-js/compass/THIRD-PARTY-NOTICES.md

 # Third-Party Notices

 The following third-party software is used by and included in **MongoDB Compass**.
-This document was automatically generated on Sun May 07 2023.
+This document was automatically generated on Mon May 08 2023.

 ## List of dependencies